Home »

-Difference between Int64 and UInt64 in C#
+What is the difference between Int64 and UInt64 in C#?

 In C#, Int64 known as a signed integer of 8 bytes which can store both types of values including negative and positive between the ranges of -9223372036854775808 to +9223372036854775807.

-UInt64 known as an unsigned integer of 8 bytes which can store only positive values between the ranges of 0 to 18446744073709551615.
+In C#, UInt64 known as an unsigned integer of 8 bytes which can store only positive values between the ranges of 0 to 18446744073709551615.

-Differences between 'Int64' and 'UInt64'
+Differences between Int64 and UInt64

-Int64 |
+Int64 UInt64

-Int64 stands for signed integer. |
+Int64 stands for signed integer.
+UInt64 stands for unsigned integer.

-It's capacity to store the value is -9223372036854775808 to +9223372036854775807. |
+It's capacity to store the value is -9223372036854775808 to +9223372036854775807.
+It's capacity to store the value is 0 to 18446744073709551615.

-It can store negative and positive integers. |
+It can store negative and positive integers.
+It can store only positive integers.

-It also occupies 8-bytes space in the memory. |
+It occupies 8-bytes space in the memory.
+It also occupies 8-bytes space in the memory.

-Declaration syntax: Int64 variable; |
+Declaration syntax:

-Declaration syntax: UInt64 variable; |
+Declaration syntax:

 In this example, to explain the differences between Int64 and UInt64 in C#, we are printing their minimum and maximum values, we are also declaring two arrays – arr1 is a signed integer type and arr2 is an unsigned integer type.
 Initializing the arrays with corresponding negative and positive values based on their capacity.